go-to-k/cls3/README.md

   - Directory Buckets Mode for **S3 Express One Zone**
   - Operation across regions is not possible, but only in **one region**.
     - You can specify the region with the `-r` option.
+- -t, --tableBucketsMode: optional
+  - Table Buckets Mode for **S3 Tables**
+  - If you specify this option WITHOUT -f (--force), it will delete ONLY the namespaces and the tables without the table bucket itself.

 ## Interactive Mode